 Activity Description:

-Participants will have the opportunity to learn the basics of lawn bowling through fun, beginner-friendly activities including introductions to equipment, delivery technique, target games, and casual matches.
-Experienced club members and volunteers will provide guidance in a relaxed and welcoming environment suitable for all ages and skill levels.
+Participants (Adults 18+) will have the opportunity to learn the basics of lawn bowling through fun, beginner-friendly activities including introductions to equipment, delivery technique, target games, and casual matches.
+Experienced club members and volunteers will provide guidance in a relaxed and welcoming environment suitable for all skill levels.

 Date/Time: